Advent of Code 2015 - Day 4 - The Ideal Stocking Stuffer

 Part 1

-Mining AdventCoin is very similiar in principle to how Bitcoin is mined.
-Difficulty of mining a block is based on how many leading-zeros must appear when hashing the desired block contents with a generated nonce value.
-In the case of AdventCoin the hashing algorithm used is MD5.
+Mining AdventCoin is very similar in principle to how Bitcoin is mined.
+The difficulty of mining a block is based on how many leading zeros must appear when hashing the desired block contents with a generated nonce value.
+In the case of AdventCoin, the hashing algorithm used is MD5.

 import { createHash } from 'crypto';